 You will carry it out these doors, you will be vectors for it.
 You will carry it to your homes, and when you sit down in front of your laptops, when you open them up, you will see the blood welling up between the keys.
 You will know that those were made by human hands.
 You will always know that.

-When you take your phones out outside to check the time, and the light falls across your face, you will know that it may have been made by children's hands.
+When you take your phones out outside to check the time, and the light falls across your face, you will know how it was made.
 You will know that.